tainish/TennisNet/README.md

 1. Record a video of a swing such that the camera is pointing towards the left side of the court from the right side with the center of view in line with the player (slo-mo is recommended for higher fps).
 Extract the frame where the racquet hits the ball and save it as an image.
 	-  Alternatively stop the swing in the impact position and take a picture.
-2. Upload images of the impact pose into the `test/input/` folder.
+2. Upload images of the impact pose into the `input/` folder and delete pre-existing images.
-3. Run the program.
+3. Run `main.py`.

 # Development